karlfloersch/optimism-spec/README.md

     * Why is the AddressManager in lib?
 It's a contract that's deployed, right?
     * What should OVMCodec be called?
 What's a codec?
     * I don't think the "wrappers" should be in lib
+    * All this "compression" stuff should go, seems like premature optimization

 ## Upgradablity
 * Contracts on L1 can be upgraded?